Food for the brain

 1. Enjoy plenty of coloured fruits and vegetables.

-2. Avoid refined-products which I am reluctant to call food.
+2. Avoid ultra-refined products which I am reluctant to call food.

-3. Certain oils and fats are vital, especially those in fatty-fish, avocados and olives.
+3. Certain oils are vital especially those in fatty-fish, avocados and olives.

-Try to follow those simple rules and you can relax and avoid food nut neurosis.
+Try to follow those simple rules; then you can relax and avoid food nut neurosis.

 General well-being

-It is no coincidence but these are the very foods that minimise the risk of hypertension, heart disease, type-2 diabetes and obesity that are so strongly associated with dementia.
+It is no coincidence but these are the very foods that minimise the risk of hypertension, heart disease and type-2 diabetes; and obesity.
+They are all strongly associated with dementia.

 Much of it has to do with the well-being of our blood vessels; those lifestyle factors that damage our arteries are little different to those that cause havoc with our brains.